 Sweeney played four seasons of college hockey at Harvard University.
 He earned both NCAA East All-American and ECAC First Team All-Star honors with the Crimson and played in the 1986 NCAA Finals before graduating with a degree in Economics.

 The defenseman played 16 seasons in the National Hockey League, including 15 in a Bruins uniform.
-He is one of four players, and just the second defenseman, in team history to play over 1,000 games in a Boston sweater, and he still ranks third on the team's all-time games played list.
-He also ranks in the top ten on the club's all-time list in career assists by a defenseman.
+He is one of five players, and just the second defenseman, in team history to play over 1,000 games in a Boston sweater, and he still ranks third on the team's all-time games played list.
+He also ranks in the top ten on the club's all-time list in career assists and points by a defenseman.
 He played his final NHL season with the Dallas Stars in 2003-04.

 Sweeney and his wife Christine have twin sons, Jarrod and Tyler.